Bastien Héry: Longford Town

 After 6 months out of the game following his departure from Finn Harps, League of Ireland First Division club Longford Town announced the signing of Héry on 15 July 2023.
 On the same day, he was sent off for a red card offence just 2 minutes after coming on as a substitute for his debut against Kerry.

 Athlone Town

 On 28 December 2024, it was announced that Héry would be joining Longford's midlands rivals Athlone Town ahead of the 2025 season.
 After making 13 appearances in all competitions for the club, it was announced on 22 May 2025 that he had been released along with 4 of his teammates.

 International career

 Bastien Héry has represented the Madagascar national football team.
 He was born in France, and is of Malagasy descent.
 He is a youth international for France.
 He was called up to represent Madagascar national football team for Africa Cup of Nations qualifiers in March 2020.
 He debuted for Madagascar in a friendly 2–1 loss to Burkina Faso on 11 October 2020.

-Héry won his fourth international cap for Madagascar in a World Cup Qualifier defeat to Tanzania national football team on 7 September 2021.
+Héry won his fourth international cap for Madagascar in a World Cup Qualifier defeat to Tanzania on 7 September 2021.